-Miguel Indurain’s large physical presence might have suggested that he would struggle as an all-rounder, but he became the first ever man to win five yellow jerseys on the trot from 1991 to ’95 riding for the Banesto team.
+Indurain’s huge physical presence might have suggested that he would struggle as an all-rounder, but he became the first ever man to win five yellow jerseys on the trot, riding for the Spanish Banesto team.

-An almost superhuman presence in cycling, the Spaniard was declared unbeatable by many of his rivals – with some nicknaming him the “Extra Terrestrial”.
+An almost superhuman presence at times, the Spaniard was declared unbeatable by many of his rivals, with some nicknaming him the 'Extra Terrestrial'.

-Indurain had an astonishing resting heart rate of 29 beats-per-minute and lungs that could gather eight litres of oxygen – and as a result nobody could even come close to him, not even the great Greg LeMond who lost out to the Spaniard in ’91.
+Indurain was blessed with a freakish resting heart rate of a mere 29 beats-per-minute and lungs that could suck up eight litres of oxygen – as a result nobody could touch him in the early 1990s, not even the great Greg LeMond, who lost out to the Spaniard in 1991.

-Such was his dominance in the early 90’s that fans began to grow weary of his supremacy.
-His calm and reserved manner along with a cautious approach didn’t endear him to fans either.
+Such was his dominance that fans began to grow weary of his supremacy.
+His calm and reserved manner, along with a cautious approach based around time trials, didn’t endear him to fans either.

 Perhaps his charisma didn’t match up with some of the enigmatic winners that had come before him but he commanded the utmost respect from his competitors and no one could doubt his obvious talent.

-Indurain insisted his unmoved approach contributed to his success, “My strength was that I am more balanced and calmer than most other riders.”
+Indurain insisted his approach contributed to his success: "My strength was that I am more balanced and calmer than most other riders.

-“I inherited that calm from my father, who was a farmer,” said Indurain of his mannerisms, “You sow, you wait for good or bad weather, you harvest, but working is something you always need to do.”
+"I inherited that calm from my father, who was a farmer," Indurain said of his even temper.
+"You sow, you wait for good or bad weather, you harvest, but working is something you always need to do."